 In January 2026, the Conference of Catholic Bishops of Cuba issued its most direct collective statement, read in parishes across the country: "Cuba needs changes, and they are becoming increasingly urgent," warning of the risk of "social chaos" and calling for "no more bloodshed or mourning in Cuban families."

-In November 2025, García Ibáñez described the country's situation as a "nonsensical" reality due to poverty, the devastation caused by Hurricane Melissa, and the proliferation of diseases.
+In November 2025, García Ibáñez described the country's situation as a "nonsense" in light of poverty, the devastation caused by Hurricane Melissa, and the proliferation of diseases.

-In March 2024, I had asked the Virgin of Charity with three words that captured the people's cry: "food, electricity, and freedom."
+In March 2024, I had asked the Virgin of Charity for three words that summed up the people's cry: "bread, food, and freedom."

-The context in which this new homily is delivered is one of maximum pressure on the Cuban Church.
-In January 2026, State Security threatened Cuban priests for their public criticisms, which makes it even more significant that the archbishop continues to maintain and reinforce his message from the most emblematic sanctuary of the island.
+The context in which this new homily takes place is one of maximum pressure on the Cuban Church.
+In January 2026, State Security threatened Cuban priests for their public criticisms, which makes it even more significant that the archbishop maintains and reinforces his message from the island's most emblematic sanctuary.

 García Ibáñez concluded his homily with a statement that transcends the religious: "Cuba needs witnesses of Christ, the world needs witnesses of Christ, those who wish to be proclaimers of His word amidst our sins and weaknesses."